 4. Licensing and Paperwork

-A Casual Dining Restaurant (CDR) needs a FSSAI license, VAT or Service Tax Number, Police eating house license, Local Municipal Health License and Fire License for operations.
+A Casual Dining Restaurant (CDR) needs a FSSAI license, GSTIN Number, Police eating house license, Local Municipal Health License and Fire License for operations.
 Out of all FSSAI, Service Tax Number and Local Municipal Health license are the important ones to procure before the operations.

 While the police eating house and Fire licenses can be produced later when you are operational for two-three months.
 It is better higher consultancy who can procure licenses on your behalf as it a time taking the process and also requires a lot of paperwork.
 The total cost to procure the entire license will be around Rs 30,000 to Rs 40,000

 The three licenses need to be applied separately.
 For Food License, you can apply through its website www.fssai.gov.in.
 This can also be facilitated through various agencies which charge around Rs 7,000 for the complete paperwork and license fee.
-The VAT registration will be facilitated by any Charted Accountant.
-This will cost somewhere around Rs 10,000.
+The GST Registration will be facilitated by any Charted Accountant.
+It can be done here: https://reg.gst.gov.in/registration/

 Lastly, for Municipal Corporation health license, you have to contact the local health inspector, and they will guide you through the process of acquiring the license.
 The license fee is nominal and will cost around Rs 3,000.
 Police Eating House and Fire license can be obtained once you have Municipal Corporation health license.
 This can be done in the first two-three months of the operations.